 If we haven’t answered all your questions let us know.

-Why do I need a National Police Check?
+Why do I need a Working with Children Check?

 CE is serious about caring for and protecting children and young people, which is why any volunteer who has regular contact with children or young people is checked.
 We want to reassure parents / guardians of their child’s safety, and stop a person with a record of child abuse having access to children.

-Is a National Police Check still needed if I only spend a short time, on an irregular basis, with children or young people?
+Is a Working with Children Check still needed if I only spend a short time, on an irregular basis, with children or young people?

 Yes.
-Any volunteer who has any contact with children or young people through CE programs needs to have a National Police Check.
+Any volunteer who has any contact with children or young people through CE programs needs to have a Working with Children Check.

-I have a National Police Check with another organisation.
+I have a Working with Children Check with another organisation.
 Can I use that?